zocainViken/TripoSG_GP/README.md

 - CUDA-enabled GPU with at least 8GB VRAM

+## 📝 Tips

+- If you want to use the full VAE module (including the encoder part), you need to uncomment the Line-15 in triposg.models.autoencoders.autoencoder_kl_triposg.py and install torch-cluster.

 ## 🤝 Community & Support

 - **Interactive Demo**: Try TripoSG on [Hugging Face Spaces](https://huggingface.co/spaces/VAST-AI/TripoSG)